Health and Safety Representatives and Designated Work Groups

-The maintenance of this list is a legislatively mandated; therefore, local areas are asked to provide prompt and complete advice of any changes.
+The maintenance of this list is legislatively mandated.
+Local areas are asked to provide prompt and complete advice of any changes.
 For newly elected HSRs, the returning officer for the election should advise us of the new HSR's name, email address and date of election.

 - Approved HSR Training

 Please note, it is important to:

 - select your training dates in consultation with your supervisor

 - notify the Health & Safety Services team about your training so that the HSR list can be updated accordingly.

 Fees and Conditions